copeblocker/copeblocker/README.md

 # CopeBlocker :shield:

 Hello!
-I'm **@copeblocker**, and I'm on a mission to make the world a better place, one less cope at a time.
+We are **@copeblocker**, and we're on a mission to make the world a better place, one less cope at a time.

 ## :eyes: What's this all about?